loginom/loginom-help-en-omegat/data/processors/programming/python/README.md

 %/spoiler%

-Доступна глобальная функция `filestoragepath`, которая принимает путь в [файловом хранилище](./../../../location_user_files.md) и преобразует его в абсолютный путь в файловой системе.
+The global `filestoragepath` function is available.
+It takes the path in the  [file storage](./../../../location_user_files.md) and transforms it to the absolute path in the file system.
 No additional imports are required for its application.

 %spoiler%Example:%spoiler%